Ferocious-Feline/ECON526/README.md

 # ECON526
-A repositories for all the coding in R I did for ECON526:
+A repositories for all the coding in R I did for ECON526, and some possible future extensions:

 Quite rightfully, as described by Professor Marmer, that Econometrics as a very practical subject, need coding for effecrtive actual implementations.
 So I decide that I would not do very wrong with collecting and organizating the programming material of the work I have done for this course, both for